What to Include on a Digital Business Card

 Company or Organization

-Including your company or brand adds credibility and makes it easier to remember where you work or what you represent.
+Including your company or personal brand adds credibility and makes it easier to remember where you work or what you represent.

 Primary Contact Information